UNFmontreal/Dcm2Bids/docs/get-started/install.md

   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Output BIDS directory, Default: current directory
                         (/home/sam/dcm2bids-proj)
-  --bids_validate       If set, once your conversion is done it will check if your output folder is BIDS valid.
-[False]
+  --auto_extract_entities If set, it will automatically try to extract entity information [task, dir, echo]
-                        bids-validator needs to be installed check: https://github.com/bids-standard/bids-validator#quickstart
+                          depending on the suffix and dataType.
+[False] --bids_validate       If set, once your conversion is done it will check if your output folder is BIDS valid.
+[False] bids-validator needs to be installed check: https://github.com/bids-standard/bids-validator#quickstart
   --forceDcm2niix       Overwrite previous temporary dcm2niix output if it exists